There are different reasons for creating

 InnoDBdoes not support.

-DATA DIRECTORYclause is not supported in a replication environment where the master and slave reside on the same host.
+DATA DIRECTORYclause is not supported in a replication environment where the source and replica reside on the same host.
 The

 DATA DIRECTORYclause requires a full directory path.
-Replicating the path in this case would cause the master and slave to create the table in same location.
+Replicating the path in this case would cause the source and replica to create the table in same location.